alinex/node-validator/README.md

 - title - gives a short title for the element
 - description - has a more descriptive information
 - type - check type
+- key - used in object's entries to give a regexp matchhing the keys for which the rule is specified.

 In it's easiest way the schema definition includes only a type: